 Yes.
 We do accept donations through Paypal.
 Click here to access the online donation page.
 If you are donating online in lieu of sending in a check to our mail fund drive, the online payments cannot be tracked by our fund drive service, and they will include you in the mail fund drive campaign notices.
 We apologize for the inconvenience and ask that you please disregard these notices.

 No. We never conduct any kind of door to door or phone fund drive campaign.
 If you receive a request like this, notify the police immediately.

 Yes.
 We utilize a mutual aid system that automatically dispatches multiple neighboring fire companies based on geographic location to reported building fires and other life-threatening emergencies.

 All calls for service like this must be through the 911 system.
 Please do not call the station to report a problem with a carbon monoxide alarm.
 If no one answers the phone, your voice message may not be picked up for a couple of days.
 Carbon monoxide (CO) is a colorless and odorless gas, so if there is a problem with CO, it could be a dangerous situation for anyone living in your home.
 Calling 911 for a CO alarm beeping is not a hassle to us.
 We will ensure a professional and timely response every time.

 Our stations are not always staffed.
-We do utilize a live-in member program where members live at the station without rent in exchange for responding to calls, training, and assisting in station maintenance activities.
+We do utilize a live-in member program where members live at the station rent-free in exchange for responding to calls, training, and assisting in station maintenance activities.
 Live-in members must be employed, in school, or some combination of both.
 Our live-in program helps to provide staffing and reduce response times, but most of our members respond to the stations from home or work when we have a call.

 Our average response time to emergencies in 2021 was 7 minutes and 32 seconds.